CopyPasteUser/OpenLearn/README.md

 - **Online Hosting:** Explore the possibility of hosting the tool online to allow for easier access and collaboration among educators and learners worldwide.
 - **Audio Book Variant:** Integrate functionality to convert the generated books into audio formats, enhancing accessibility for visually impaired learners and those who prefer auditory learning.
-- **Multilanguage Support:** Implement support for multiple languages to cater to diverse linguistic communities and promote global accessibility.
+- **Multilanguage Support Expansion:** Aim to add support for additional languages in future updates, further catering to diverse linguistic communities and promoting global accessibility.

 ## Acknowledgements

 The development of the Student Learning Book Creator would not have been possible without the invaluable contributions of the open-source community.
 I am particularly grateful to the creators of GPT-4-Free by xtekky, another remarkable GitHub project.
 GPT-4-Free provides the AI assistance that powers this tool, enabling the generation of educational content tailored to students' needs.
 My sincere gratitude goes to the developers and contributors behind GPT-4-Free for their dedication to advancing AI technology and education accessibility.

 ## Future Possibilities